What is the infant microbiome?

 - Short-chain fatty acids (SCFAs) that regulate the nervous system [2]

-All of which can shape mood, the stress response, and behavior [9]-[13].
+All of which can shape mood, stress response, and behavior [9]–[13].

-According to one study on preterm infants out of the University of Chicago, gut microbiome diversity can impact a baby’s cognitive development [14].
+Studies have shown that gut microbiome diversity and microbial composition are associated with a baby’s cognitive development and behavior [14]–[16].
 This suggests that during the first years of life, baby gut health has a unique relationship to both gut and brain development.

 The infant microbiome influences early life and development.
-And it can also set health outcomes for adulthood [2], [15]
+And it may also program risk for health outcomes for adulthood [2], [17]

 4 tips to support infant microbiome development